jgraef/reqwest-websocket/README.md

 Extension for [`reqwest`][2] to allow [websocket][1] connections.

-This crate contains the extension trait [`ReqwestBuilderExt`][4] which adds an `upgrade` method to `reqwest::ReqwestBuilder` that will prepare the HTTP request to upgrade the connection to WebSocket.
-After you call `upgrade()`, you can send your upgraded reqwest like usual with `send()` which will return an `UpgradeResponse`.
+This crate contains the extension trait [`RequestBuilderExt`][4] which adds an `upgrade` method to `reqwest::ReqestBuilder` that will prepare the HTTP request to upgrade the connection to a WebSocket.
+After you call `upgrade()`, you can send your upgraded request like usual with `send()` which will return an `UpgradeResponse`.
 The `UpgradeResponse` wraps `reqwest::Response` (and also dereferences to it), so you can inspect the response if you need to.
 Finally you can use `into_websocket()` on the response to turn it into a async stream and sink for messages.
 Both text and binary messages are supported.

 ## Example